-How To Smoke A Sirloin Tip Roast
+How to Smoke a Sirloin Tip Roast

-1 Tablespoon Coarse Ground Black Pepper
+- 1 Tablespoon Coarse Ground Black Pepper

-½ Teaspoon Cinnamon
+- ½ Teaspoon Cinnamon

-4 Garlic Cloves
+- 4 Garlic Cloves, Diced

-1 Tablespoons Olive Oil
+- 1 Tablespoon Olive Oil

-1 Teaspoon Coarse Sea Salt
+- 1 Teaspoon Coarse Sea Salt

-1 Teaspoon Onion Powder
+- 1 Teaspoon Onion Powder

-Combine the onion powder, black pepper, cinnamon and sea salt.
+- Combine the onion powder, black pepper, cinnamon and sea salt.
 Make sure they are well mixed and set aside.
-Next, you will need a small sauté pan.
+Next, you will need a small saute pan.
 Place the pan on medium to low heat and begin preheating the pan.
 Add the olive oil and minced or chopped garlic next.
-Let the garlic sauté in the olive oil for about ten minutes.
+Let the garlic saute in the olive oil for about ten minutes.
 This allows the flavor of the garlic to become infused in the oil.

 Preparing the Meat

 Placing cold meat on a hot surface or in a hot oven will create an immediate temperature change between the outside of the meat and the inside.
 This happens even when the meat is at room temperature.
 However, the more drastic the difference, the tougher the meat will be on the outside.

 The outside layers of meat will become overcooked because you will have to allow the roast to cook much longer to cook a cold center.
-So those of you that like a seared steak but cannot seem to get the center warm may very well benefit from allowing the steak to warm up on the counter for 30 minutes before grilling.
+So those of you that like a seared steak, but cannot seem to get the center warm may very well benefit from allowing the steak to warm up on the counter for 30 minutes before grilling.

-The next day fire up the smoker, you can smoke using an electric smoker, a gas grill by using foil pouches of soaked woods chips or a traditional smoker.
+Fire up the smoker, you can smoke using an electric smoker, a gas grill by using foil pouches of soaked wood chips or a traditional smoker.
 To smoke using a gas grill make sure, the burners are set to maintain the required low temperatures and the wood chips have soaked in water for at least an hour.
 Put holes in the foil pouch of chips and place in the corner of the grill.